-Is meditation for atheists?
+Is meditation for atheists and agnostics?
 Of course it is.
 And if anyone ever tells you that you shouldn’t practice meditation because you are an atheist, you should probably share this article with them.

 Try telling someone that you meditate.
 They’ll probably say, “So, you’re religious…?”